I’m Tim Lott, journalist, novelist, and writing mentor.

 Once a Week - Essay for paying subscribers, every Saturday, 4pm BST

-Once a Week - Writing lessons, exercises and advice for paying subscribers, every Tuesday 4pm BST
+Once a Week - Writing lessons, exercises and advice from the archive for all subscribers, every Thursday 4pm BST

 Thank you for supporting me and joining the community.
 I look forward to meeting you.

-A novelist's no-bullshit, non-fluffy guide to writing fiction and memoir.
-Weekly essays about current affairs and life in general.
-Comment and debate.
+A novelist's guide to writing fiction and memoir.
+Essays about current affairs and life in general.
+Comment, debate, and occasional philosophy posts.

 People